 Now, let’s see how you can build your website.

-A content management system (CMS) like WordPress will allow for more flexibility to control the creating process as well as the final outcome of the website.
-WordPress gives you access to thousands of added features and plugins you can install on your website.
+A CMS like WordPress will allow for more flexibility to control the creation process as well as the outcome of the website.
+WordPress gives you thousands of added features and plugins you can install on your website.

 Content management system pros: